LaughinStock/ECE2112_SDA/README.md

 ## What is the distribution of the released_year and artist_count?

-### To solve for the distribution of the released year,
+### To solve for the distribution of the released year
 using the code below:
 ```
 year_bins = np.arange(1940, 2028, 4)  # Decade bins from 1940 to 2023